AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`name` (required)

   Name of the tool.
-This is purely descriptive and appears throughout the GPS interface whenever this tool is referenced, for example the tabs of the switch editor.
+This is purely descriptive and appears throughout the GNAT Studio interface whenever this tool is referenced, for example the tabs of the switch editor.

 * :file:`package` (default :command:`ide`)